google/digitalbuildings/ontology/docs/ontology.md

 ## Namespaces {#namespaces}

-All elements of the ontology are organized into namespaces, with some constriants.
+All elements of the ontology are organized into namespaces, with some constraints.
 There is a global namespace that all other namespaces can reference directly.
 Below the global namespace, the ontology allows exactly one level of additional namespaces.
-Hie rarchical namespacing is explicitly disallowed.
-In the interest of cross-compatibility, certain components are elevated to the global namespace when possible (more details on this in individual component sections)
+Hierarchical namespacing is explicitly disallowed.
+In the interest of cross-compatibility, certain components are elevated to the global namespace when possible (more details on this in individual component sections).

 ## Components